USS LST-18: Leyte operation

 From the Western New Guinea area LST-18 moved to the Philippines to participate in General Douglas MacArthur's promised liberation of the islands from the Japanese occupation starting with the Leyte landings from the middle of October until the end of November 1944.

-LST-18 finished out her combat career participating in the Battle of Luzon Lingayen Gulf landings from the beginning to the middle of January 1945, the Palawan Island landings at the beginning of March 1945, and then the Visayan Islands landings at the end of March and the beginning of April 1945.
+LST-18 ended her combat career participating in the Battle of Luzon Lingayen Gulf landings from the beginning to the middle of January 1945, the Palawan Island landings at the beginning of March 1945, and then the Visayan Islands landings at the end of March and the beginning of April 1945.

 In carrying out these invasions, LST-18 was under attack on eight different occasions by enemy planes, shore installations and torpedo.
-No casualties were suffered by the ship's crew, but one Army passenger was killed aboard, the result of an enemy strafing run.
+No casualties were suffered by the ship's crew, but one Army passenger was killed aboard, the result of an enemy aircraft strafing run.
 The ship carried approximately 19000 st of equipment in all these trips and about 16,000 Army and Navy personnel.
 She also evacuated 617 ambulatory cases and 179 stretcher cases from the various beachheads.
 There were three deaths aboard; one Army enlisted who had been brought on board for treatment; one Army passenger who died of wounds during an air attack (mentioned earlier) and one prisoner of war who was brought on board for treatment.
 Up to the time of the ship's return to San Francisco on 16 December 1945, 291 enlisted men and 33 officers had served aboard at various intervals.

 Postwar career

 After the cessation of hostilities on 14 August 1945, the LST made one support landing at Brunei Bay, Borneo, on 25 August 1945, and then completed her tour of duty by taking a load of occupation troops to Taku, China.

 LST-18 performed occupation duty in the Far East until early November 1945.
 She returned to the United States and was decommissioned on 3 April 1946.
-She was struck from the Navy list on 17 April 1946 and was sold to the Suwannee Fruit & Steamship Co., of Jacksonville, Florida, on 31 October 1946 for conversion to merchant service.
+She was struck from the Navy list on 17 April 1946 and was sold to the Suwannee Fruit & Steamship Co., of Jacksonville, Florida, on 31 October 1946 for conversion to merchant service, before eventually being scrapped on 31 July 1959.